KatarzynaKluszczynskaGit/TSHNewsletterHomework/README.md

 * [Setup](#setup)

 ## General info
-Newsletter mail tests created as a part of recrutation.
+Newsletter mail tests created as a part of recruitment process.

 ## Technologies and tools
 Project is created with: